 - They confuse and cause errors.
 Just imagine replying more than once to the same note :-(…

 - They might impact your Outlook client loading performance.
-The more messages stored on your computer or server it will need to load on startup, the slower Outlook will be for you.
+The more messages stored on your computer or server Outlook will need to load on startup, the slower its performance will be.

-- They fill up your inbox.
+- Dups fill up your inbox.
 Business users will need to delete email to to comply with the allocated email storage capacity provided by their IT department.

 Now that we understand the root causes and impact, let’s focus on solutions.